Shubham0315/Linux/FileGlobbing.md

 - * is interpreted by shell as sign to generate filenames matching asterisk to any combination of characters

 2. Question mark (?)
-- Sign to generate filenames matching exactky one character.
+- Sign to generate filenames matching exactly one character.

 3. Square Brackets []
 - Sign to generate filenames matching any of the characters between [ ]